 - Faculty and staff awards with generous stipends

-Founded in 1893 for boys in Grades 7-12, MUS enjoys a strong base of support from 4,450 active alumni and a $55 million (and growing) endowment.
-We have a student-faculty ratio of 7:1, and 70 percent of our teachers hold a master’s degree or Ph.D.
-The success of our students is a testament to an exceptional faculty: The average ACT score for the Class of 2018 was 30, and the average AP score was 3.89 out of 5.
+Founded in 1893 for boys in Grades 7-12, MUS enjoys a strong base of support from about 5,000 active alumni and a $61 million (and growing) endowment.
+We have a student-faculty ratio of 7:1, and almost 70% of our faculty hold a master’s degree or Ph.D.
+The success of our students is a testament to an exceptional faculty: 50% of our students typically score 30 or higher on the ACT, and 90% score 3 or higher on AP exams.
 We offer a full complement of athletic, artistic, and extracurricular activities designed to help students discover and develop their interests and abilities.
 The school community abides by the Honor Code, which is administered by the student-run Honor Council.
+See our annual Community Impact Report HERE.